utkarshgoel10/utkarshgoel10/README.md

 <img src="./img/Copy of Untitled.png" alt="banner" /><br>

 - 🔭 <b>I’m currently working on<b> Freelance Projects
-- 🌱 I’m currently learning Solidity, Azure
+- 🌱 I’m currently learning Solidity, Microsoft Azure
 - 🤔 I’m looking for help with Linux
 - ⚡ Fun fact: Algorithm is a word used by Programmers when...they do not want to explain what they did.
 <br>